AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Build a primary/secondary PostgreSQL architecture.md

     ps aux |grep receiver
     ```

-    The following results indicate that the receiver process is available.
+    The following results indicate that the receiver process is available:

     ```
     postgres 23284  0.0  0.3 387100  3444 ?
 Ss   16:04   0:00 postgres: wal receiver process   streaming 0/F01C1A8